Nursing Courses: Fall 2024

 6 Credit Hour(s)

 This course is designed to enhance critical thinking and clinical reasoning abilities by introducing the student to the application of nursing research and evidence based practice to contemporary nursing practice.
 The purpose of this course is to acquaint nursing students with the fundamentals of research methods and to understand the importance of research in practice.
 Evidence based practice will be explored as a basis for further development of professional practice.
 Application of research and the formation of evidence based practice will be explored in classroom and external learning experiences.
 Lecture 60 instructional hours (4 credits); External Learning Experiences, 60 hours (2 credits).
-Offered in a web-enhanced format.
-Also offered in web-based format.
+Offered in distance education format.
 Prerequisite: NUR 315.
 Corequisite NUR 317L.
 (UG)

 NUR 317L: Professional Nursing Practice I Lab